Have you ever tried a business idea only to have it completely fail?

 Entrepreneurial takeaway: Marketing is an integral part of your success.
 No matter what kind of business you have, marketing is going to be a part of that business.

-Be honest about your strengths (and weaknesses)
+Be honest with yourself about your strengths (and weaknesses)

-I’m one of those people that has a lot of great ideas but actually executing doesn’t quite match up with my vision.
+I’m one of those people that has a lot of great ideas but actually executing them doesn’t quite match up with my vision.
 This was especially true with crafts.

 I have some artistic inclination but I’m definitely not an artist.
 Too much of a scientist brain for that.